TristanTorchet/LearningJAX/README.md

   - abstract classes are meant to be inherited by other classes
   - abstract methods are meant to enforce the overwritting by the inheriting classes
   - the dataclass decorator is a shortcut to create classes with __init__, __repr__, __eq__, __hash__ methods

+`jax0_types.ipynb`:
+- jax.Array and jnp.ndarray are the same
+- an array with one element has a shape of (1,) while the value of the element is a scalar and has a shape of ()